jaxs-ribs/arena/README.md

 cargo test
 ```

 Unit tests cover the CPU compute backend, physics stepping, shader compilation and a simple integration test verifying that a falling sphere matches analytic physics.
-More GPU‑specific tests will be added as the WebGPU backend matures.
+GPU-specific tests are part of the standard `cargo test` run and do not require a separate command.

 ## Command Cheatsheet